 The traditional combustion method according to Dumas is used for the determination of the nitrogen content of combustible, mostly organic samples.
 The basic principle of this traditional method is still the foundation of modern, automated analysis systems today.

-The classic Dumas method proceeds as follows: the sample is mixed with copper and then heated up at high temperatures with the addition of carbon dioxide (CO2).
+The classic Dumas method proceeds as follows: the sample is mixed with copper and then heated up at high temperatures with the addition of oxygen (O2).
 The result of that first step is a gas mixture.
 By adding copper to this gas mixture, it oxidises into the by-products water (H2O), carbon dioxide and nitrogen oxides (NOx).
 In the next step, the nitrogen oxides are reduced to elemental nitrogen (N2) via a copper wire.
 The N2 then passes through a potassium hydroxide solution and is collected in a graduated cylinder.
 The by-products carbon dioxide and water are separated.

 Following this process, the nitrogen content can be read quantitatively and the nitrogen content of the sample can be calculated.